yiyuanyi/google-search-results/README.md

 I should be able to display writing HTML with ease, and using my current knowledge as well as google searching to write CSS and recreate a close representation of the google search results page.
 REMEMBER: It doesn't have to be perfect !!!

+AFTER FINISHING PROJECT
+-refreshed knowledge of CSS, much more comfortable using alternative methods of positioning -good at writing out most HTML, just need to remember the less commonly used tags and semantics -not getting too hung up on everything being pixel perfect